ThinkDataEd/student/docs/unit2/lesson13.md

 ###**Objective:**
 You will understand that, just by chance, we will see differences between two groups.
 You will understand that these differences are usually small.
-Specifically, they will learn that we can determine if outcomes are due to chance for categorical variables by calculating differences in the proportions between two groups.
+Specifically, you will learn that we can determine if outcomes are due to chance for categorical variables by calculating differences in the percentages between two groups.

 ###**Materials:**
-1. 3” x 5” cards (1 per student)
+1. Paper, pen/pencil, scissors

 ###**Vocabulary:**
 chance, simulations, randomness, shuffle